msp4msps/M365_Security/README.md

 - Use the GetAccessToken.ps1 script to get an AccessToken for the script.
 - Provide your Secure Application Model secrets to get an AccessToken
 - Run the script
 - The Script will output a CSV file in the location you navigate to

+**Get-MFAStats**
+-This script records all users MFA registration details including what primary MFA method a user leverages.Make sure you follow the readME if you have not already to get your Secure application model secrets.
+- CD into the file path you want to have the CSV file output
+- Run the script
+- Provide your Secure Application Model secrets to get an AccessToken
+- The Script will output a CSV file in the location you navigate to